cnvrg/group-size-estimator/gse-finetune/README.md

 The GSE Finetuning library requires the following inputs:
 * `--model_weights` - string, optional.
 Provide the YOLOv5 variant that the user wants to finetune.
 Some common variants are YOLOv5 Small (yolov5s.pt) and YOLOv5 Medium (yolov5m.pt).
 Default value: `yolov5s.pt`.
-* `--img_size` - string, optional.
-Provide the size of input images for finetuning the model.
-The images will be resized if the original size is different from the size provided.
-Default value: `640`.
 * `--batch_size` - string, optional.
 Specify the batch size to train the model with.
 Default value: `16`.
 * `--num_epochs` - string, optional.
 Number of epochs to train the model for.
 Default value: `5`.